yago-mendoza/eotrh/scaffolding/ProjectPresentation.md

 combination of resorption and hypercementosis.
-(Smedley et al., 2015) In this context, Tretow et al. (2025) describe a symptom complex indicative of EOTRH, consisting of: non-age correlating bite angle, bulbous enlargement of gingiva, gingival recession, fistulae and gingivitis.
+(Smedley et al., 2015) In this context, Tretow et al. (2025) describe a symptom complex indicative of EOTRH, consisting of: non-age correlating bite angle, bulbous enlargement of gingiva, gingival gingival_recession, fistulae and gingivitis.
 Figure 1 and 2:
 Two distinct clinical cases of advanced
 EOTRH.
-Figure 1 shows severe gingival recession, bulbous dental enlargement, and significant inflammation with calculus covering the incisors.
+Figure 1 shows severe gingival gingival_recession,
+bulbous dental enlargement, and significant inflammation with calculus covering the incisors.